 - Information is passed on to teachers in advance.

-- If your child would be helped by a book to support them understand moving from class to class then it will be made for them if suitable.
+- If your child would be helped by a book to support them in understanding moving from class to class, it will be made for them if suitable.

 If I still have questions, who should I ask?

-If you still have questions, please contact Ms. Rowson via the school office.
+If you still have questions, please get in touch with Ms Sturgeon via the school office.